 The most recent regulation review, GSA's Retrospective Analysis July 2015 [PDF - 94.83 KB], lists GSA's latest regulatory analysis projects, and identifies those which are seeking public feedback.

 If you have comments about these projects, or any other GSA rules or regulations that you believe need to be addressed, please comment in the form below.

-Thank you in advance for your continued input on this important effort.
+Thank you in advance for your help in streamlining government regulations.